10yard/pactrainer/readme.md

 	Pattern 09 is for board 14 only
 	Pattern 10 is for board 17 only
 	Pattern 11 is for boards 19 and 20
-	Pattern 12 is for boards 21 to 255
+	Pattern 12 is for boards 21 to 255.
+There is a safe spot if you need a rest.
-	Pattern 13 is for board 256 (split-screen)
+	Pattern 13 is for board 256 (split-screen).
+Freestyling to collect 9 hidden dots on each life.

     Archive web information can be found at https://web.archive.org/web/20061103090947/http://nrchapman.com/pacman/